pub struct Store<'b, T: Config> {

 See: https://webassembly.github.io/spec/core/exec/modules.html#host-functions See: WebAssembly Specification 2.0 - 7.1.7 - func_alloc

-Sourcepub fn func_type(&self, func_addr: FuncAddr) -> FuncType
+Sourcepub fn func_type_unchecked(&self, func_addr: FuncAddr) -> FuncType

-pub fn func_type(&self, func_addr: FuncAddr) -> FuncType
+pub fn func_type_unchecked(&self, func_addr: FuncAddr) -> FuncType

 &mut self,